Developing Libraries for Floe

 The rest of the structure are conventions that are recommended but not required:

-- Licence: Sample libraries are recommended to have a file called Licence that describes the terms of use of the library.
-It can be any format.
+- Licence: Sample libraries are recommended to have a file called Licence that describes the terms-of-use of the library.
+It can be any format: PDF, TXT, etc.

 - Library folder name: The folder containing the